 Find out how to make an ceremony enquiry online.
 We recommend you complete our online form rather than phone due to a high demand for our ceremony services.

-The Government has introduced new temporary legislation to enable marriage and civil partnership ceremonies to take place outdoors.
-This is effective from 1 July 2021 in venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’ and is in place until the end of March 2022.
+The Government has introduced new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
+This is only applicable to venues that hold a ceremony licence under the ‘Marriages and Civil Partnerships (Approved Premises) Act.

 Outside areas will not be available at all venues so couples are advised to check with their chosen venue to see what may be possible.
 More information is available at GOV.UK.